Utstedt 10. november 2008

 - where the risk of a failed state is unacceptably elevated due to factors like extreme conflict or systematic political terror.

-- where the rule of law and protection of property rights is considered sufficient to safeguard our investments.
+- whether the rule of law and protection of property rights is considered sufficient to safeguard our investments.

-- We invest in a broad range of instruments in order to support our investment objectives.
+- We invest in a broad range of financial instruments to support our investment objectives.

-- The instruments that we utilise should complement our investment strategy.
+- The financial instruments that we utilise should complement our investment strategy.

-- All instruments that we use shall be subject to an assessment where we consider relevant operational risks, transparency and cost efficiency.
+- All financial instruments that we use shall be subject to an assessment where we consider relevant investment and operational risks.

-- A formal business case for changes in the investment universe shall be submitted to the relevant committee.
+- A formal business case for changes to the investment universe shall be submitted for review by the leader group and approval by the CEO NBIM in the Investment Meeting.

 - The business case will normally be accepted prior to the commencement of the risk assessment.

-- The management mandate from the Ministry of Finance requires that the Executive Board of Norges Bank perform an issuer specific approval for government bonds.
-This approval shall consider both investment as well as operational risks.
+- The management mandate from the Ministry of Finance requires that the Executive Board of Norges Bank perform an approval for all financial instruments and markets the fund is invested in, and all issuers of government bonds.
+The approval shall depend on whether the financial instrument, market or government bond issuer contribute to an efficient and effective execution of the management assignment.
+This approval shall consider both investment as well as operational risks, including country risk.

-- After approval, the organisation, processes, systems and downstream services provided are made ready for implementation of the new investment instruments and markets.
+- After approval of the risk assessment, the organisation, processes, systems and downstream services provided are made ready for implementation of the new financial instruments and markets.

 - Preparations for implementation may start prior to approval where these do not commit Norges Bank Investment Management to invest, or where unacceptable costs may be incurred.